Nyepi 2027 in Bali falls on March 9, 2027.

 - The Pawukon calendar, whose year consists of only 210 days

 - The Saka calendar, which comes from the Indian system.
-Each month begins with the new moon, occasion for great ceremonies.
+Each month begins with the new moon, an occasion for great ceremonies.

 The main celebrations in Bali